evil-mad/EggBot/EBB_firmware/ThreeBBFirmware/readme.txt

       - Would we need to extract all existing data before update, then re-write it all after update?
     - Add commands for mass erasing entire EEPROM?
   * All strings will be terminated with just \n
+  * Put into user docs: The fact that P1/2 and P3/4/5 will all have synchronized rising edges, but 0, 1/2, and 3/4/5 may not be synchronized.

 = Questions =